Vishnu-788/E-UNI/README.md

 # 🛍️ E-UNI E-commerce Backend

 An E-Commerce application backend built using Django stateless server and REST FRAMEWORK.
 Used DRF for making APIs and JWT for stateless authentication.
 Mainly this application consist of 2 users - Customer and Shop.
 Customers can view, update their profile and browse products from different shops and order them.
 Shop can perform CRUD opertaions on the product, view/update their profile and view orders.
-NOTE: Shops can only perform CRUD if they complete thier registration, so after registering as a user complete the registration by calsling the `PATCH   /api/shop/` endpoint
+NOTE: Shops can only perform CRUD if they complete thier registration, so after registering as a user complete the registration by calling the `PATCH   /api/shop/` endpoint

 ## ✨ Features
 - Shop & Customer registration